Health and Safety

-Students should also consult with their physician about any inoculations that are necessary before leaving for the countries the student will be studying in or visiting.
-It is ultimately the student's responsibility to have all necessary shots prior to departure.
+Students should also consult with their physician about any vaccinations that are necessary before leaving for the countries in which the student will be studying or visiting.
+It is ultimately the student's responsibility to have all the necessary shots prior to departure.

 Students who take prescription medicine regularly, or expect to take any while abroad, need to bring a sufficient supply upon departure or consult their physician about the availability of their prescription abroad.
 Even if the prescription is available abroad, it may be easier to take an adequate supply from the U.S.

 Be sure to keep all prescription medications in their original bottles to facilitate clearance through customs.
 Students are also advised to carry a letter from their physician stating why the prescription medication is needed, and students should pack a copy of all current prescriptions, including eyeglasses.
 In addition, all prescription medicine should be packed in carry-on luggage in case checked baggage is lost or delayed.